TFLEX: Temporal Feature-Logic Embedding Framework for Complex Reasoning over Temporal Knowledge Graph

-\xhdr{Dyadic Operators} There are two types of dyadic operators for our framework to model.
+\xhdr{Dyadic Operators} There are two types of dyadic operators for our framework.
 One for entity set and the other for timestamp set.
-Each type includes intersection (AND), union (OR), the symmetric difference (XOR), etc. With the help of vector logic, our framework can model all dyadic operators directly.
+Each type includes intersection (AND), union (OR), the symmetric difference (XOR), etc. With the help of fuzzy logic, our framework can model all dyadic operators directly.
 Below we take a unified way to build these operators.